9 ways to make proposals cheaper without killing your win rate

 -

 Giving detailed instructions to writers lowers the total effort.
 The better and more detailed the instructions you give your proposal writers regarding what to write, the more likely you are to get that back.
 See how that works?
 See how it relates to how thinking takes longer than writing?
-See how much easier it makes validating the proposal without having to read and rewrite draft after draft?
+See how much easier it makes validating the proposal without having to write, read, and rewrite draft after draft?
 Using Proposal Content Planning to figure out what you should write before you actually write mitigates proposal risks and turns writing into a process of elimination instead of endless write and rewrite cycles.
+It also facilitates preparing for the proposal before the RFP is released.
+But the main thing it does is eliminate wasted time by dramatically reducing draft cycles.

-- Focus on what to review instead of how to review it.
-Instead of organizing reviews around events (usually one big review called a “Red Team”) and only looking at full drafts, try focusing on what needs to be reviewed instead of how you review it.
+Focus on what to review instead of how to review it.
+Instead of organizing reviews around events (like a “Red Team”) and only looking at full drafts, try focusing on what needs to be reviewed instead of how you review it.
 Identify what needs to be validated.
 If you have a Proposal Content Plan, validating it will be more important than validating the draft.
 If you are trying to design quality in, then validating individual decisions as they are made can be a major focus.
 Catching errors early is much better than waiting to see a proposal that “looks ready to deliver” and then deciding it needs to change.
+This is a huge waste of time, and amounts to creating two proposals to get one you can submit, and instead running out of time and submitting what you've got.
 Criteria-based reviews give the proposal writers a clear set of expectations for what will be required to pass the review so that they can get it right on the very first attempt.

 -